Internet-of-People/prometheus-electron/README.md

 # TODOs

-* yarn install/remove removes the neon built index.node from node_modules
+* `yarn install/remove` removes the neon built index.node from node_modules
-* do not reference vue stuff as files from prometheus-ui, use npm-link kinda solutions
+* Rebuild index.node if Rust code changes
-* rebuild if rust code changes
+* Ocons are generated properly under dist on Linux, but somewhy AppImage still shows an empty image.
+Also, I cannot install AppImage.
+If I say yes, please install it, it still just runs it.